Myangsun/Date_Sync/README.md

 ## Introduction

-Our final project is in the folder video_analysis.
+Our final project is in the folder **video_analysis**.
 Sample code contains our previous testing code.

 ## Installation